Khine12/CozyChores/README.md

 2. Sign up with your email and create a password

-3. Check your inbox to verify your email

-💡 **Note:** If you're signing up for the first time, the verification email may land in your **spam** or **promotions** folder — please check there!

-4. After verifying, log in and start organizing chores with your group!
+3. After verifying your email, log in and start organizing chores with your group!

 ### 🛠️ Tech Stack